skynet29/brainbot/brainjs.md

 # Using controls

-To declare in your HTML, add a bn-control parameter to an HTML tag depending of the control type with the name of the control de to create and optionally a bn-options parameter to specify controls options.
+To use a control in your HTML, add a bn-control parameter to an HTML tag depending of the control type with the name of the control de to be create and optionally a bn-options parameter to specify controls options.

 Example